 Although Kai is nimble and sure-footed, the nature of his work means his body gets a battering and he can suffer aches, pains and stiffness as a result.
-A chance meeting at Crufts a year ago resulted in Kai receiving Galen Myotherapy sessions with founder, Julia Robertson.
+A chance meeting at Crufts in 2018 resulted in Kai receiving Galen Myotherapy sessions with founder, Julia Robertson.
 Galen Myotherapy is a unique and highly specialised manual and exercise management therapy for dogs.
 It uses appropriate, effective and targeted massage techniques and exercise to manage chronic muscular pain, reduce inflammation and to maximise muscle function.
 Perfect therapy for a very active fire dog!

+Galen also considers the needs of the whole dog, and the relationship they have with their owner.
 Mat, who has always had a deep bond with Kai, admits he was sceptical at first, thinking he was keeping Kai nice and fit and allowing him to live life to the full.
 He said:

 However, during his initial session with Julia, she advised him not to take Kai running with him to the degree he was currently.
 She explained that Kai was happy to run with Mat simply to be with him, but that this was not necessarily the same as it being good for him to run the distances they were covering especially on top of all the other physical work Kai did.
 Mat says that he hadn’t appreciated this view but could see it made sense.